-- 2 When the Configuration/Setup Utility prompt appears in the lower left corner of the screen, press F1. - a.
+- 2 When the Configuration/Setup Utility prompt appears in the lower-left corner of the screen, press F1. - a.
 If you have not set an administrator password, the Configuration/Setup Utility program menu appears.
 If you have set an administrator password, type the administrator password and press Enter. - b.
 If you have set both an administrator and a power-on password, you can type either of the passwords at the password prompt.
 However, if you type your power-on password, you can view limited information in the Configuration/Setup Utility program, but you cannot change settings.
 To change settings in the Configuration/Setup Utility program, type your administrator password at the password prompt.

-Select Option: Select Option: System Summary Product Data Devices and I/O Ports Date and Time System Security Start Options Advanced Setup ISA Legacy Resources Advanced Power Management Save Settings Restore Settings Load Default Settings Exit Setup
+Сог nfiguration/Setup Utility

+Select Option:

+• System Summary

+• Product Data

+• Devices and I/O Ports

+• Date and Time

+• System Security

+• Start Options

+• Advanced Setup

+• ISA Legacy Resources

+• Advanced Power Management

+Save Settings

+Restore Settings

+Load Default Settings

+Exit Setup